You don’t need permission to create

 Also, let’s clarify what we mean by creativity.
 I’m not talking purely about drawing, painting, or wild ideas.
 I’m talking about creativity in the literal sense.
 You could make up a story in your head while waiting for the train.
 Or draw a doodle while in a boring meeting.
 The possibilitities are endless.

-I’ve explored my creative side many times over.
-Just because I’m a designer doesn’t mean I’m constantly creating.
+Just because I’m a professional designer doesn’t mean I’m constantly creating either.
 I have to set aside time to do it in a busy schedule, just like everyone else.
-Writing this blog is one way I express myself, and process thoughts and ideas.
+But I have explored my creative side many, many times over.
+Writing this blog is one way I currently express myself and process my thoughts and ideas.

 So if you're feeling stuck or held back by limiting beliefs, or feeling the world doesn’t want to know your troubles – remember that you have the power to break free or process those feelings.
 Just allow yourself to create anything, for no-one in particular, and see where your imagination takes you.